-You then have 60 days to order your free credit report.
-This adverse action letter will include the name and address of the credit bureau that provided the credit report used in the decision and instructions for order your free credit report.
+The adverse action letter will include the name and address of the credit bureau that provided the credit report used in the decision along with instructions for order your free credit report.
 Each of the three major credit bureaus also has a web page with information on ordering adverse action credit reports.
 You may be able to get your free credit report online rather than send a letter or call for access.

 Limits on Free Credit Report

 In the case of an adverse action, you're only entitled to order a free credit report from the credit bureau who provided the report used in the creditor's decision.
 For example, if the lender reviewed your Equifax credit report to process your application, you're only entitled to a free Equifax credit report.
 The credit bureaus know whether to provide a free copy of your credit report based on your recent credit inquiries.

-Note that the creditor, not the credit bureau, made the decision to deny your application.
-The company you applied with is the best place for any questions about why you were denied, the creditor will be able to answer them.
+The creditor, not the credit bureau, made the decision to deny your application.
+The company you applied with is the best place for any questions about why you were denied.

 Make sure you order the free copy of your credit report to understand the information that led to your application being denied.
 It may be due to high balances, late payments, collection accounts, or even errors.
 If there's inaccurate information in your credit report, you can dispute it with the credit bureau to have it corrected.
 Once your credit report is updated with the correct information, you can resubmit your application for a better chance of being approved.